LAST UPDATED ON March 29, 2023 ‐ 3 Comments

 Mailchimp

-A great platform for getting started with email marketing, whether you need a simple digital marketing tool or advanced solution.
+Mailchimp is a great platform for getting started with email marketing for small business, whether you need a simple digital marketing tool or advanced solution.

 Pros: